 Regular contact with existing members can be timed to hit inboxes at two key times a day.
-First you can try to get in when people first wake up for work.
-So the 6-8 AM timeframe might work if you would like to catch people as they check Email before they leave for work, or right as they start.
+First, you can try to get in when people first wake up for work.
+So the 6-8 AM timeframe might work if you would like to catch people as they check emails before they leave for work, or right as they start.
 The second time can be as people get home from work.
-Between 4-6 PM covers that time slot, as people get done with their work day and log on to check personal Email at home.
+Between 4-6 PM covers that time slot, as people get done with their workday and log on to check personal email at home.
 Either way, depending on your timing, you will hopefully find your message right at the top of their list.

 Before and After Services